 I turned my neck to the left to see an artist holding a family portrait in sepia color in one hand and painting the same on ceramic tiles with another.
 It was a pleasure to see his brush move effortlessly on tiles recreating the image in shades of brown.
 A slanting stick helped him keep his hand steady while he painted.

-On the other side of the room, a young girl was adding colors to a single tile mural depicting the Kunbi Dance of Goa.
-This is where I saw all the stages that a plain Jane tile takes till it becomes the smooth and shining Azulejo.
+On the other side of the room, a young girl was adding colors to a single-tile mural depicting the Kunbi Dance of Goa.
+This is where I saw all the stages that a plain Jane tile takes until it becomes a smooth and shining piece of work.

-Next room had a small screen printing equipment and in one corner another young lady was packing the finished tiles.
-The big hall outside had the ovens that bake the tiles that are painted.
+The next room had a small screen printing equipment and in one corner another young lady was packing the finished tiles.
+The big hall outside had ovens that bake the tiles that are painted.

-In Goa, any art form cannot be complete without Mario Miranda and his caricatures.
-In fact, the new age Azulezos business is inseparable from Mario Miranda’s work.
-You can see the two together in Mario galleries or in souvenir shops across Goa.
+In the state, any art form cannot be complete without Mario Miranda and his caricatures.
+In fact, the new age hand-painted tiles business is inseparable from Mario Miranda’s work.
+You can see the two together in Mario galleries or in souvenir shops across the state.

-The base raw material for Azulejo tiles is the Tile itself.
-These square ceramic tiles come in the standard size of 15cm X 15cm.
+The base raw material for these tiles is the Tile itself.
+These square ceramic tiles come in the standard size of 15cm x 15cm.
 They do not look very different from the tiles used in our kitchens and bathrooms.
 These tiles are sourced from India, China, and Portugal.
 In Goa, most tiles used are Indian but some premium work is done on Portuguese tiles.

 Other ingredients are colors, glue & glaze.
 Mr. Turi says all these he gets only from Portugal.

 The design is either hand sketched or pasted using a sticker on the Tile.
 Stickers or screen prints are used for tiles that are sold in bulk.
 The sketches are then filled with color by hand.
 The lady painting the Kunbi dancers told me she takes about 15-20 mins to color a single tile.